b9Joker108/hummingbird_style/weblog/2025/december/december_v1_2025.md

 ### Tuesday, December 16, 2025 ###

-I am elated, relieved and proud to relate, that I may now touch my toes and beyond whilst seated onground with straight outstretched legs that are touching throughout their inner-length with superlative back alighnment .
+I am elated, relieved and proud to relate, that I may now touch my toes and beyond whilst seated onground with straight outstretched legs that are touching throughout their inner-length with superlative back alignment.
 Drishti and mahabandhas and hatha ashthanga samyama and ornamentation, that is mudras, nyasas, etc., are yet to be applied.
-But, at minimum, I feel I may deprecate outdoor bodywork and progress in my now disintegrating and formerly once-beautiful dedicated inner-mandhira.
+But, at minimum, I feel I may deprecate outdoor bodywork and progress in my now disintegrating and formerly once-beautiful dedicated inner-mandhira of my home in Fitzroy Street, Fitzroy, Australia.
 I have just re-freshed the boiling water in my orange and white Bauddhadharma Ashtamangla teapot and am letting it draw.
 I needsmust rest and haven't yet got to putting in my new Amaysim SIM in my somewhat smart smartwatch.

 Deix|s: